Read, Debate: Engage.

 Water Use

-The creation of cement is also highly-water intensive, especially in the cooling process after materials are baked at extremely high temperatures.
+Cement creation is also highly water intensive, particularly during cooling after materials are baked at extremely high temperatures.

-Nature magazine estimated that the concrete industry was responsible for 9 percent of all water withdrawals from industry.
-Approximately 16.6 km squared of water are used annually for concrete production, and this figure is expected to soar as the demand for concrete continues to rise.
+Nature Magazine estimates the concrete industry is responsible for nine per cent of all water withdrawals from the sector.
+Approximately 16.6 km squared of water is used annually for concrete production, and this figure is expected to soar as the demand for concrete continues to rise.

-By 2025, most of the water withdrawals for concrete production will be in geographical areas that already face water stress
+By 2050, most of the water withdrawals for concrete production will be in geographical areas that already face water stress, found a 20188 study published in Nature.

 Reduces Biodiversity